-- Additional recommended literature: Van den Bossche, P. and Zdouc, W., The Law and Policy of the World Trade Organization: Text, Cases and Materials, Fourth edition (Cambridge University Press, 2017), selected chapters and/or sections only.
-Moreover, references to up-to-date news items are offered for each theme on Canvas. - WTO legal texts that can be found on the WTO website.
+- Van den Bossche, P., The Law and Policy of the World Trade Organization: Text, Cases and Materials, Third edition (Cambridge University Press, 2013), selected chapters and/or sections only. - The Legal Texts The Results of the Uruguay Round of Multilateral Trade Negotiations (Cambridge University Press, 1999, reprinted 2007).
+The relevant WTO legal texts can also be found on the WTO website.